 A site in Meeanee has the potential to become a new main water source for Napier and ease the city’s dirty water issues.
 Hawke’s Bay company Honnor Drilling, contracted by Napier City Council, started drilling an exploratory bore.

 Dirty water issues have been linked to water with higher manganese levels, which oxidises when combined with chlorine to create dirty water.
-Napier’s two key bores that source much of the city’s water supply have higher manganese levels and replacing these with new low manganese bores has the potential to improve the water clarity for affected Napier residents.
+Napier’s two key bores that source much of the city’s water supply have higher manganese levels.

 Disclaimers and Copyright